-For the update of the BHP 7514, the data for all of the years recorded were newly generated, i.e. also the existing waves of the old BHP from 1975 to 2010 were compiled again.
-The source of the data for the BHP, the BeH, is regularly updated in its entirety, which is why discrepancies may occur between the different BHP versions in the waves of 1975-2010.
-Especially in the 2009 and 2010 waves, differences between the versions can be detected due to social security notifications that were submitted late.
-The 2014 wave is a special case in this respect as information is incorporated into the BHP after a waiting period of only 6 months here and not after a 12-month waiting period as was the case in the older versions, and experience has shown that the notifications cannot be assumed to be complete (see Section 4.3).
+For the update of the BHP 7516, the data for all of the years recorded were newly generated, i.e. also the existing waves of the old BHP from 1975 to 2014 were compiled again.
+The source of the data for the BHP, the BeH, is regularly updated in its entirety, which is why discrepancies may occur between the different BHP versions in the waves of 1975-2014.
+Especially in the waves 2012-2014, differences between the versions can be detected due to social security notifications that were submitted late.
+The 2016 wave is a special case in this respect as information is incorporated into the BHP after a waiting period of only 6 months here and experience has shown that the notifications cannot be assumed to be complete (see Section 4.3).